 Thank you Senator Shaheen.
 Today's hearing will examine Europe's efforts to reduce its reliance on Russian energy and U.S. policy options for supporting this goal.
 Russia's February invasion of Ukraine appears to have finally shaken Europe out of its lethargy on this issue.
 For years, the United States and some EU member states have warned about the geopolitical dangers of relying on Russian energy imports.
 Those warnings were largely ignored, and Ukraine is now paying a horrific price.
 It is critical that European leaders seize this moment to adopt a realistic strategy for achieving energy independence as soon as practicably possible.

-This subcommittee held a hearing on European energy security back in December
+strategy for achieving energy independence as soon as practicably possible.
 This subcommittee held a hearing on European energy security back in December 2017.
 At that time, the EU was the world's largest energy importer, with a daily bill totaling more than 1 billion euros.
 Russia was the EU's main supplier, accounting for more than a third of Europe's natural gas imports.
 Four years later, European reliance on Russian energy, particularly natural gas, has gotten worse.
 In 2021, Russian natural gas imports rose to an astonishing 45 percent of EU imports and 40 percent of total EU gas consumption.
-Over the last 3 years, and despite the best efforts of this Congress and the prior Administration, leading EU member states green-lighted the 767-mile long Nord Stream 2 pipeline which would have added another 55 billion cubic meters of Russia invaded.
+Over the last 3 years, and despite the best efforts of this Congress and the prior Administration, leading EU member states green-lighted the 767-mile long Nord Stream 2 pipeline which would have added another 55 billion cubic meters of Russian gas import capacity to Europe-the project only being paused just before Russia invaded.
 Even with Europe scrambling to reduce energy payments to Russia after the full-scale February invasion, by the end of April, the EU had already spent an estimated \$44.7 billion on Russian imports since the war began.
-In sum, years of willfully bind energy policy has made weaning Europe off Russian energy a more difficult task.
+In sum, years of willfully blind energy policy has made weaning Europe off Russian energy a more difficult task.
 Fortunately, at least now there appears to be agreement that it is necessary.